123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 extent of this?
 There are some behaviours I'm trying to default to.

-1. Instead of labeling someone as “bad”, I'm trying to consciously note it as a pattern that doesn’t match your values or energy.
+1. Instead of labeling someone as “bad”, I'm trying to consciously note it as a pattern that doesn’t match my values or energy.
 Does noticing this pattern drain me or help me decide where to invest?
    It's healthy if it’s helping me choose where to spend energy.
 But if it’s ruminating or “ranking people” in my head, gotta pause and redirect.

 2. Start with curiosity rather than critique.
 When someone shows a minor ick, try a mental note:
    “Interesting, why do they do this?”
 Someone brags about xyz.
 Instead of “ugh”, it's more “Hmm,